-One observes that the QAOA ansatz with the annealing-inspired linear initialization is already optimal, for both circuit depths $d=2$ and $d=4$.
-The optimization of the parameters does not yield better ansatze to sample from.
-Two important observations are due: (i) the scaling exponent $k$ is reduced compared to the random initialization case, and (ii) $k$ decreases with the circuit depth, as opposed to the case of random initialization displayed in panel (c) of figure~\ref{fig:qaoa}.
-In the panel (c) of figure~\ref{fig:qaoa_smart}, the scaling of the optimal number of calls $n_{\mathrm{calls}}^*$ is shown, following the procedure already discussed in section~\ref{sec:vqe} and~\ref{sec:qaoa_random}.
+One observes that the QAOA Ansatz with the annealing-inspired linear initialization is already optimal, for both circuit depths $d=2$ and $d=4$.
+The optimization of the parameters does not yield better Ansätze to sample from.
+Two important observations are due: (1) the scaling exponent $k$ is reduced compared to the random initialization case, and (2) $k$ decreases with the circuit depth, as opposed to the case of random initialization displayed in Fig.\,\ref{fig:qaoa}(c).
+In Fig.\,\ref{fig:qaoa_smart}(c), the scaling of the optimal number of calls, $n_{\mathrm{calls}}^*$, is shown, following the procedure already discussed in Secs.~\ref{sec:vqe} and~\ref{sec:qaoa_random}.
 This indicates that optimizations started from random parameters, performed with a finite budget of shots $M$, are not able to showcase the higher expressive power of deeper circuits.
 These numerical results suggest that, with a deep enough circuit, the exponent $k$ can be reduced enough to reach practically useful performances for relevant problem sizes.
 This hypothesis is corroborated by the analysis reported at the end of this subsection.

 As anticipated above, here we repeat the numerical experiment using ensembles of disordered Ising chains.
 It turns out that the pre-computed value of $\Delta_t \approx 0.80$ is appropriate, in most instances, also in this setting.
-Importantly, in figure~\ref{fig:qaoa_smart_disord} we show that also in this case the smartly initialized ansatz features almost converged parameters; indeed, the success probability $P_\mathrm{succ}$ does not improve when the circuit is further optimized up to $n_\mathrm{iter}=30$ steps.
-Notice that $P_\mathrm{succ}$, i.\,e. the probability to sample at least once the global minimum at the $n$-th iteration, is equal by definition to $F_\mathrm{succ}$ when $n_{\mathrm{iter}}=0$.
-The random-initialized circuit instead benefits from the optimization run, although it never reaches the success probability of the linearly-initialized ansatz.
-This result clearly shows that it is much better to use a clever parameters initialization without optimization, instead of randomly initializing the parameters $\btheta$ and performing the optimization.
+Importantly, in Fig.\,\ref{fig:qaoa_smart_disord} we show that also in this case the smartly initialized Ansatz features almost converged parameters; indeed, the success probability $P_\mathrm{succ}$ does not improve when the circuit is further optimized up to $n_\mathrm{iter}=30$ steps.

+Notice that $P_\mathrm{succ}$, i.e., the probability to sample at least once the global minimum at the $n$-th iteration, is equal by definition to $F_\mathrm{succ}$ when $n_{\mathrm{iter}}=0$.
+The random-initialized circuit instead benefits from the optimization run, although it never reaches the success probability of the linearly initialized Ansatz.
+This result clearly shows that it is much better to use a clever parameters initialization without optimization, instead of randomly initializing the parameters $\bm{\theta}$ and performing the optimization.